top of page

 The scream, in Law and poetry

-once again the cradle of bravery.
+once again became the cradle of bravery.

 Freedom renews its face